 The generic use case for this profile is any situation in which the health care provider judges that the patient will benefit from being able to be medically and environmentally monitored outside of the health care facility (typically the home).
 Quality of life and reduction in costs are also important factors in the judgment.

-X.4.2.1 Use Case #1: < Chronic Disease Management >
+X.4.2.1 Use Case #1: Chronic Disease Management

-<One or two sentence simple description of this particular use case.>

-<Note that Section X.4.2.1 repeats in its entirety for additional Use Cases (replicate as section X.4.2.2, X.4.2.3, etc.).>Chronic Disease Management allows compromised individuals managing disorders such as diabetes, hypertension, heart disease, sleep apnoea, etc. to go through their daily lives with as minimal intrusion as possible.
+Chronic Disease Management allows compromised individuals managing disorders such as diabetes, hypertension, heart disease, sleep apnoea, etc. to go through their daily lives with as minimal intrusion as possible.
 The RPM profile allows a greater number of such people to live as normal a life as possible.

-X.4.2.1.1 < Chronic Disease Management > Use Case Description
+X.4.2.1.1 Chronic Disease Management Use Case Description

-<Describe the key use cases addressed by the Profile.
-Limit to a maximum of one page of text or consider an appendix.>

 People can become physically and medically compromised for several reasons.
 However, in many cases these people would be able to live a fairly normal and functional life with minimal intrusion if as much of the continuous monitoring could be done on the person without visits to a professional facility.
 The patient can transfer monitoring measurements to the health care provider at a pre-determined frequency using the RPM.
 The health care provider can then decide whether additional monitoring and thus a visit to the provider are warranted.

-X.4.2.1.2 < Chronic Disease Management > Process Flow
+X.4.2.1.2 Chronic Disease Management Process Flow

 http://ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_RCK.pdf